 While sales activity of existing homes has improved, the current lending environment that favors site-built housing and more affluent home buyers has not provided improved capabilities for affordable-home buyers to facilitate a new home purchase.
-In addition, the contingency contract process, wherein potential manufactured home buyers must sell their existing home in order to facilitate the purchase of a new factory-built home continues to be somewhat impeded.

 Based on the relatively low cost associated with manufactured home ownership, our products have traditionally competed with rental housing's monthly payment affordability.
-Rental housing activity is reported to have increased in recent years.
+Rental housing activity is reported to have continued to increase in recent years.
 As a result, tenant housing vacancy rates appear to have declined, causing a corresponding rise in associated rental rates.
 These rental market factors may cause some renters to become interested buyers of affordable housing alternatives including manufactured homes.